OpenRailAssociation/technical-committee/project-proposals/stage-1/Trainpositioning.md

 ## Does the project have a web site?
 Where is it?
 Are you ok with moving it to be hosted by the OpenRail Association?

-No, no website.
-We will foresee documentation and a separate .net project to run tests, both will also be open sourced.
+The project has a documentation site hosted on GitHub Pages at https://matdata-eu.github.io/tp-lib/ specifically about the Rust.
+This will need to be moved when the Github repository is moved.

 ## What are the communication channels the project uses (such as mailing lists, Slack, IRC, etc.)?

-Git issues
+Communication currently happens through GitHub: Issues for bug reports and feature requests, and Pull Requests for code contributions.
+There are no mailing lists, Slack workspaces, or other channels at this time.

 ## What is the project's leadership team and decision-making process?

-- Project lead: benjamin.bex@infrabel.be
-- Teamlead: glenn.vancalster@infrabel.be
-- Dev: kevin.goos@infrabel.be
-- Dev: ilya.quateau@infrabel.be
+The project is led by its Maintainers, who are responsible for organizing development activities and determining consensus.
+Decisions are made through a consensus-based process, with appeals handled first by the Maintainers and then, if needed, by the Technical Committee.
+See the [governance file](https://github.com/Matdata-eu/tp-lib/blob/main/GOVERNANCE.md).

 ## How is it decided if and when a pull request is merged?

-Depends on the pull request, generally the project leader decides.
+Pull requests are merged based on Maintainer consensus rather than a fixed voting rule.
+Maintainers consider contributor input, support, and objections in good faith, and are expected to document the evidence for consensus behind their decisions.
+See the [governance file](https://github.com/Matdata-eu/tp-lib/blob/main/GOVERNANCE.md).

 ## How can someone become a committer or a maintainer to/of the project?

-After discussion with the project leader and current development team.
+Anyone can contribute to the project, and contributors are recognized as people who have made contributions.
+Maintainers are added or removed with the approval of the current Maintainers, and maintainers formally accept the project policies by adding their name to the maintainers file.
+See the [governance file](https://github.com/Matdata-eu/tp-lib/blob/main/GOVERNANCE.md).

 ## How is development of the project planned and organized?
 Is this transparent to the public?

-Using git issues & epics/stories.
+Development is organized openly by the Maintainers under written public procedures.
+The governance model emphasizes open participation, consideration of contributor feedback and objections, balance across stakeholders, and publicly available process documents.
+See the [governance file](https://github.com/Matdata-eu/tp-lib/blob/main/GOVERNANCE.md).

 ## What is the project's roadmap?

-After the project refactoring and extensive testing, no further development is planned.
+After the project refactoring and extensive testing, no further development is planned at this time.

 ## What other organizations in the world should be interested in this project?

-All organisations that use measurement trains and process the measurements.
+All organisations that use railway vehicles with GNSS traces that need to be mapped on the network.
 But the project can also be used as a guideline for organisations that want to post processes location measurements for other domains that include topology and navigability.

 ## Why would this project be a good candidate for inclusion in the OpenRail Association?